 Sex education is not compulsory in primary schools and parents have the right to withdraw their child from Sex Education, either wholly or partly.
 At Rosemary Works School, we believe that children should understand the facts about human reproduction before they leave primary school.
 We therefore provide some non-statutory sex education, covering how human reproduction and conception occurs.
-This is taught in Year 6.
+This is taught in Year 6, or may be taught towards the end of Year 5 for blended year group classes.
 We believe that teaching this additional content to pupils will ensure that they are better prepared for transition to secondary school and support their personal and social development as they grow into young adults.
 Knowledge of sex and sexual health will be delivered in a non-judgmental, factual way, thus giving scope for young people to ask questions in a safe environment and make safe, informed, and healthy choices.